1300A: 3-in-1 Whole Animal System for Miceaursc20dev2022-12-09T16:07:22-05:00

 The 3-in-1 Whole Animal System provides flexible and accurate measurement of rodent muscle properties in-situ, in-vivo and in-vitro.

-The 1300A and 1305A are high performing, precise test systems, giving researchers a simple method to test tensile and other mechanical properties of muscle.
+The 1300A is a high performing, precise test system, giving researchers a simple method to test tensile and other mechanical properties of muscle.
 By combining in-situ, in-vivo and in-vitro muscle tests using one simple platform, researchers can capture a complete picture of muscle physiology in rodent subjects.
 The test systems come with either a mouse or rat apparatus, complete with temperature-controlled animal and limb plates designed to support and fix the animal and limb being tested.
 The system can be converted to an isolated (in-vitro) muscle test system with the attachment of an optional 25mL bath.
 Aurora Scientific’s flagship Dual-Mode lever system is also included, permitting measurement and control of both force and length.

 Conveniently, muscle samples are attached at only one point to measure force and length, saving time and increasing productivity.
 This system also includes our high-power, bi-phasic stimulator and all required electrodes.